Rad-hi/ULP_Temp_logger/README.md

 ---

+## Data parsing algorithm:

+The data logger allows for writing data to the flash and parse it in a specific manner.

+How it works:

+If it's not the last reading of the hour: Wrtie Temp_value + ','

+If it's the last reasing of the hour: Write Temp_value + ',' + '#'

+Then the parser reads in the file byte per byte recurcively and with the help of a state machine, parse-in each temp value and for each hour's readings produce:

+The max Temp_value of the that hour

+The min Temp_value of that hour

+The mean of all Temp_value(s) of that hour

+PS: After each parsing, the file is erased.

+---

 ## Test:

 As shown in the picture below, I slightly modified the code so that it considers 30 passing seconds as a day, and 15 passing seconds as an hour, that way we could test all functionalities in 30 seconds and we end up having 2 hours in our day's data.